 Africa is the world’s second largest and second most-populous continent, being behind Asia in both categories.
 Africa is also host to some of the biggest cities in the continent.
+Here is a list of the top 10 biggest cities in Africa.

-Top 10 Biggest Cities in Africa
+List of Biggest Cities in Africa

 Below is the ranking of the largest cities in Africa.